-Base salaries for our named executive officers are based on job responsibilities and individual contribution with reference to base salary levels of executives at comparable publicly held companies.
-The Committee also considers several other factors in setting base salaries, including the executive's experience and tenure, our overall annual budget for merit increases and pre-tax profit, the executive's individual performance, changes in responsibility and the executive's overall contribution to our success.
+Base salary for our named executive officers are based on job responsibilities and individual contribution with reference to base salary levels of executives at comparable publicly held companies.
+The Compensation Committee also considers several other factors in setting base salaries, including the executive's experience and tenure, our overall annual budget for merit increases and pre-tax profit, the executive's individual performance, changes in the executive's responsibility and the executive's overall contribution to our success.
 We review salary levels annually to recognize these factors.
-We do not target base salary at any particular percent of total compensation.
+We do not target base salary at any particular percentage of total compensation.